MattFerraro/devsite/nextjs-blog/posts/cnc-router.md

 These systems naturally encompass a lot of complexity and so they have reputations for being hard to learn.
 But keep in mind that you need to learn the complexities of GCode sending and of GCode interpretation either way.
 Whether you learn about them separately or together doesn't make much difference in terms of total difficulty.

 Despite their reputations, don't be scared to choose one of these.
-They can be incredibly effective in practice, which is why many of the big expensive CNC machines opt for all-in-on solutions.
+They can be incredibly effective in practice, which is why many of the big expensive CNC machines opt for all-in-one solutions.

 ## Smoothieware/Smoothieboard